allenai/satlas/README.md

 Dataset Structure
 -----------------

-Satlas is divided into train, validation, and test splits, but the train and test splits have further subdivisions:
+Satlas is divided into high-resolution and low-resolution image modes.

-- train_gold contains more complete labels for 13 classes: chimney, fountain, gas_station, helipad, parking_garage, parking_lot, petroleum_well, power_substation, silo, storage_tank, toll_booth, water_tower, wind_turbine.
-- test_highres focuses evaluation on areas where high-resolution images are available.

-For each split, two folders contain the images and labels respectively, for example:

-- `satlas/train/`: contains images. `satlas/train/images/` contains Sentinel-2 images and `satlas/train/highres/` contains NAIP images.
+Each image mode has its own train and test split, although dynamic labels have separate files defining how tiles are split than the slow-changing labels.
+The splits are defined by JSON files that contain list of (col, row) pairs:

+- satlas/metadata/train_lowres.json
+- satlas/metadata/test_lowres.json
+- satlas/metadata/train_highres.json
+- satlas/metadata/test_highres.json
+- satlas/metadata/train_event.json
-- `satlas/train_labels/`: contains labels.
+- satlas/metadata/test_event.json

 ### Tile System